By Sunshine M. Barber

 If you are passionate about helping your team and want some more in-depth exposure to coaching tactics, consider Coaching as a Leadership Strategy, a one-day course in the Leadership Academy Certificate Series.
 If you are interested in engaging one of the Center for Professional Education’s coaches to work with you or your team, email us at firstname.lastname@example.org for more information.

-Sunshine M. Barber is a member of the marketing team at TEXAS Extended Campus with 10+ years of experience in higher education marketing.
+Sunshine M. Barber is a member of the marketing team at Extended Education Ventures with 10+ years of experience in higher education marketing.
 She holds a bachelor’s degree from The University of Texas at Austin.

 Learning and professional growth go hand in hand.
 For regular career insights and information on continuing education programs offered by UT’s Center for Professional Education, subscribe to our monthly e-newsletter, It’s Your Career.